-Reaching and Epson Documentary videos by Progressive Learning on Vimeo.
+Reaching and Epson Documentary videos by Progressive Learning.
 If you are a videographer or writer interested in creating videos or articles about Progressive Learning, please contact us at email@example.com.
-Please note that our headquarters are locations in Santa Monica, CA.
+Please note that our headquarters are located in Santa Monica, CA.

 In 2003, the University of California’s office of the Vice Provost commissioned an independent Irish filmmaker to document the Progressive Learning Program at John Muir Middle School.